Yes, but what time is it?

 An hour used to be one twenty-fourth of the average period between one noon and the next.
 Then atomic clocks came in, and scientists changed the definition.
 Now an hour is “the duration of 33,093,474,372,000 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the caesium-133 atom at a temperature of 0°K”.

 This doesn’t change how long the hour actually is, but it reflects our belief that, in the grand scheme of things, the way atoms vibrate is more fundamental than the way our planet happens to be spinning at the moment.
-If, one day, the exchange rate between “atomic hours” and “Earth spin hours” happens to change, it will be easier to believe that the Earth has changed speed than to believe that atoms of caesium have decided to behave differently.
+If, one day, the exchange rate between “atomic hours” and “Earth spin hours” happens to change, we will find it easier to believe that the Earth has changed speed than to believe that atoms of caesium have decided to behave differently.

 (And indeed, largely because of the Moon and the tides, the Earth’s rotation is getting slower and an Earth hour is getting longer than an atomic hour.
 Every few years a “leap second” is added to atomic time to keep it in step with the Earth.)